There Are Several Defenses Available to Criminal Charges in Michigan

 Lack of Intent is a Winning Defense That Can Result in Dismissal if Proven

 Most crimes require a “guilty mind.”
-A “guilty mind” means that the person must have intended to do something illegal, or he must have intended a particular result.
+A “guilty mind” means that the person must have intended to do something illegal or intended a particular result.
 There are three types of crimes, those requiring general intent, those requiring specific intent, and strict liability crimes.
-For general intent crimes, the person must have intended to do what he did.
-For example, a person who shoots a gun towards someone would be innocent of assault if he did not know the person was there or if he did not intend to aim in the direction of that person.
-For specific intent crimes, like forgery, the defendant must not only intend to present false information, he must also intend to defraud the victim.
-Specific intent crimes are rare, and the defendant may be guilty of such a crime even if he had no general or specific intent.
+For general intent crimes, the person must have intended to do what they did.
+For example, a person who shoots a gun toward someone would be innocent of assault if they did not know the person was there or did not intend to aim in the direction of that person.
+For specific intent crimes, like forgery, the defendant must not only intend to present false information, they must have planned to defraud the victim.
+Specific intent crimes are rare, and the defendant may be guilty of such a crime even if they had no general or specific intent.

 What defense may apply to you or your loved one?
 How can charges get dismissed?

-An experienced criminal defense attorney will have the ability to analyze an alleged offense, the background of the accused, and the circumstances of the situation to determine what defenses may be available.
-If one or more defenses are available, a great criminal defense lawyer will be able to present the defense most persuasively and credibly.
+An experienced criminal defense attorney will be able to analyze an alleged offense, the background of the accused, and the situation’s circumstances to determine what defenses may be available.
+A great criminal defense lawyer can present the defense most persuasively and credibly if one or more defenses are available.
 A credible, persuasive defense can result in the dismissal of all charges.
 The highly experienced and proficient criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C., will gladly give you a free consultation to determine what legal defenses may be available to you or your loved one.

 We will find a way to help you and, most importantly,